 Though aging may bring unpleasant signs and symptoms, it's better than the only alternative!
 Furthermore, aging also brings the rewards of wisdom.

 As we age, we naturally lose muscle and get fatter.
 As we age, production of growth hormone in the pituitary declines.
 This causes a decline in the production of insulin-like growth factor.

 Is there anything we can do about hormones and weight gain relating to male or female aging, or hormonal weight gain relating to the menopause?

 Yes: we can eat certain types of food and do certain types of exercise.
 It is as straightforward as that!

 Here on our website we show you, step by step, exactly how to do it.

-In particular, effective strength-training exercises will increase lean muscle mass and body fat.
+In particular, effective strength-training, will increase lean muscle mass and body fat.
 Young or old, male or female, this type of exercise is will enable anyone to lose body fat.
-We recommend just 2 thirty to forty minute workouts weekly.
+We recommend just two thirty to forty minute workouts weekly.

 Especially when combined with eating well and (2 or) 3 ten or twenty-minute intense cardio workouts weekly, you will lose body fat.
 Not only will exercising well enable you to achieve lasting weight loss but also it will allow you to eat more food!